 Inventories are valued at the lower of cost and net realizable value (NRV).
-Cost of inventories is generally determined primarily using the moving-average method, except for automotive units of the car dealerships, which are accounted for using the specific identification method.
-NRV is the selling price in the ordinary course of business, less the estimated costs of completion of inventories and the estimated costs necessary to sell.
+NRV is the selling price in the ordinary course of business, less the estimated costs necessary to sell.

 Cost includes purchase price and other costs directly attributable to its acquisition such as non-refundable taxes, handling and transportation cost.